submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 Submariner follows this logic for service discovery across the cluster set:

-* If an exported Service is not available in the local cluster, Lighthosue DNS returns the IP address of the ClusterIP Service from one of the remote clusters on which the Service was exported.
+* If an exported Service is not available in the local cluster, Lighthouse DNS returns the IP address of the ClusterIP Service from one of the remote clusters on which the Service was exported.

 * If an exported Service is available in the local cluster, Lighthouse DNS always returns the IP address of the local ClusterIP Service.